Can I Eat Expired Pear?

 What's the difference between expiration and best quality dates?

 Hey there!
 Let's talk about expiration dates versus best quality for pears.
-The expiration date indicates when a pear may no longer be safe to eat due to potential food safety concerns like spoilage or bacterial growth.
+The dates are manufacturer guidance and not absolute safety indicators to eat due to potential food safety concerns like spoilage or bacterial growth.
 On the other hand, the best quality date refers to when the pear is at its peak in terms of flavor, texture, and overall taste experience.
 When it comes to expiration dates, it's important to follow them closely for safety reasons.
 However, even after the best quality date has passed, the pear may still be safe to eat but might not taste as delicious as before.
 For example, a pear past its best quality date may be mushier or less flavorful.
 Personally, I tend to use my judgment and senses like smell and sight to determine if a pear is still good to eat, especially if it's just a few days past the best quality date.
 If it looks and smells fine, it's likely still good to enjoy!
 Ultimately, it's about balancing safety and quality for the best eating experience.

 How can I tell if Pear has gone bad?